Summary

 The Value Gap

 Alexander: There's a big difference between 'want' and 'need'.
-Ask yourself a question, "Do you want the security features of E5, or do you need them?"
-Maybe in the next three years, you don't need them.
-Maybe you're still using your other third-party security suppliers.
-Why would you pay twice?
+Ask yourself a question: "Do you want the security features of E5, or do you need them?"
+Maybe in the next three years, you won't need them.
+Maybe you're still using other third-party security suppliers.
+Why pay twice?

 When Microsoft offers you E5, use it as a 'value gap'.
-"I'm already paying a million pounds, million dollars per year for a third-party solution that won't expire until this day.
+"I'm already paying a million pounds, a million dollars per year for a third-party solution that won't expire until this date.
 Dear Microsoft, I'll take it.
 I like it.
-But I don't want to be paying twice for the same features, so give me a discount for that period until my other contracts expire."
+But I don't want to pay twice for the same features, so give me a discount for that period until my other contracts expire."

 We naturally buy more than we need

-It's in human psychology to buy a bit more than you actually need.
+It's human nature to buy a bit more than you need.

 Jeffrey: Yes.
 We always buy 'room to grow' as though Microsoft won't sell you what you need along the way.
-They're happy to [do so].
+They're happy to.

 When is it too late to negotiate a renewal?

-Jeffrey: If an organisation has a renewal coming up, another cost pressure, a very tense one.
+Jeffrey: If an organisation has a renewal coming up – another cost pressure, a very tense one.
 Millions of dollars.
 Millions of pounds.
 Microsoft comes in and says it'll be X per cent more because it's never less, never the same.
 It's always more.
-How would you advise to prepare for an upcoming renewal besides doing it early?
+How would you advise preparing for an upcoming renewal besides doing it early?

-The closer you are to the renewal, the less you can save, the more expensive team you need to hire.
+The closer you are to the renewal, the less you can save and the more expensive the team you need to hire.
 You will still save.

 The earlier you start, the more you'll save.
-The ideal [start] is the 'T minus 18', 18 months before the renewal.
+The ideal start is 'T minus 18', 18 months before the renewal.
 Almost nobody does that.
 It's too far ahead.
 It's in the future.
 Start six or nine months prior.

 Savings vs Optimisation + Collateral Savings

 I have an example, a past customer.
-They saved £ million on licenses, and they saved more than £1.5 million on reducing electricity bills, hardware support, and third-party support.
-That was my first experience when somebody actually demonstrated to me that the saving that you achieve through optimising the infrastructure is not only in licensing.
-The majority [of savings] is not in licensing, [it's] in other things.
+They saved £1 million on licences and more than £1.5 million on reducing electricity bills, hardware support, and third-party support.
+That was my first experience when someone actually demonstrated to me that the savings you achieve through optimising the infrastructure is not only in licensing.
+The majority of savings is not in licensing – it's in other things.

 Renewal approaching?
 Talk to an expert